Curious (fragrance): Reception and Impact

-Following its launch in September 2004, Curious broke the company's record for a perfume's first-week gross takings.
-Securing the top-selling position in United States department stores, it maintained this position throughout the crucial holiday season, accumulating $30 million in retail sales within its initial three months on the market.
-In a statement released by the company on December 10, it was revealed that Curious claimed the title of the top-selling beauty product on Amazon.com for the month of November.
-Moreover, it dominated the fragrance market in Canada, Australia, and New Zealand, the only international markets where it was available.
-The statement highlighted Curious' remarkable success in Australia, where it became the most successful fragrance launch ever at the country's largest department store, Myer, within just five weeks of sales.
+Following its release in September 2004, Curious became one of the most successful fragrance launches in Elizabeth Arden's history.
+The fragrance ranked among the top-selling perfumes in United States department stores during the 2004 holiday season and generated approximately $30 million in retail sales during its first three months on the market.
+In December 2004, Elizabeth Arden reported that Curious was the top-selling beauty product on Amazon.com during the month of November.
+The fragrance also performed strongly in Canada, Australia, and New Zealand.
+According to the company, it became the most successful fragrance launch at Myer, one of Australia's largest department store chains, within its first five weeks of sales.

-During a company conference call, Scott Beattie, chairman and chief executive officer, acknowledged Curious as one of the most successful fragrance launches in the last five years.
-Paul West, president and chief operating officer, added that in New Zealand, Curious generated retail sales six times higher than the previous largest fragrance launch, contributing to Elizabeth Arden securing four of the top five fragrance spots in the country during the holiday season.
-The remarkable performance of Curious significantly boosted Arden's net income.
-Reports from the last trimester of 2004, coinciding with the fragrance's launch, revealed a 9 percent increase in sales, rising from $296.3 million to $323 million.
-Moreover, reports from the first quarter of 2005 also showed a 21 percent increase in sales from US$154 to US$187 million.
-This growth was largely attributed to expanded distribution of Britney Spears’ Curious fragrance across more U.S. retailers and its sustained success in international markets.
+Chairman and chief executive officer Scott Beattie described Curious as one of Elizabeth Arden's strongest fragrance launches in recent years.
+Company president and chief operating officer Paul West reported that sales in New Zealand exceeded those of previous fragrance launches and contributed to Elizabeth Arden holding four of the country's five best-selling fragrance positions during the holiday season.
+The commercial success of Curious coincided with increases in Elizabeth Arden's financial results.
+During the final quarter of 2004, company sales rose from $296.3 million to $323 million.
+In the first quarter of 2005, sales increased from $154 million to $187 million.
+Elizabeth Arden attributed part of this growth to the expansion of Curious into additional retail outlets in the U.S. and international markets.